 Bungala Boys was made by the Children's Film Foundation, a not-for-profit organisation that made films for children between 1951 and the mid-1980s, subsidised by the Eady Levy (a tax on box office receipts to support the UK film industry) for much of that time.

-In 1963, Trench directed New Look at London, an 8-minute colour documentary about London, filmed by cameraman Mark McDonald entirely from a helicopter flying along the Thames.
+In 1963, Trench directed New Look at London, an 8-minute colour documentary about London, filmed by cameraman Mark McDonald entirely from a helicopter flying along the Thames, and with commentator Geoffrey Sumner.
 This film was produced by British Movietonews, to be shown in cinemas as a newsreel.

 Terry Trench edited The Inheritance (1963), directed by Euan Lloyd and made by Highway Productions.
 This is a featurette about a visit to Berlin by two actors, Albert Finney and Elke Sommer, who were two of the stars in The Victors, a feature film of 1963.
 The Victors, directed by Carl Foreman, follows a group of American soldiers through Europe during World War II, ending up in Berlin; Albert Finney appears as a Russian soldier and Elke Sommer as 'Helga'.
 The poster for The Victors claimed: 'The six most exciting women in the world ... in the most explosive entertainment ever made!'.

 In the 1960s, Terry Trench was made a duke of Redonda by his friend the poet John Gawsworth, King Juan I of Redonda, along with many others so honoured.
-Kingdom of Redonda on Wikipedia.
+Wikipedia article: Kingdom of Redonda

 Derek Stewart Productions, 1963-1974